sr320/course-fish274-2021/exercises/Bash-for-navigating.md

 ## relative path
-Now let's take a look at what's in Nelle's `data` directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
+Now let's take a look at what's in `data-shell` directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
 The second argument --- the one *without* a leading dash --- tells `ls` that